 Jules’ personal achievement demonstrates the Royal Surrey’s determination to support learning and development and to enable staff to reach their full potential.

-Jules began his career at the Royal Surrey in 2002 as a health care assistant in the Endoscopy Unit and became a registered nurse two years later.
+Jules began his career at the Trust in 2002 as a health care assistant in the Endoscopy Unit and became a registered nurse two years later.
 He then trained as a non-medical endoscopist with the support of mentors at Royal Surrey.
-Jules was mentored by Mr John Stebbing, Consultant Surgeon and Chief of Service for the Division of Surgery at Royal Surrey.
+Jules was mentored by Mr John Stebbing, Consultant Surgeon and Chief of Service for the Division of Surgery at the Trust.
 Mr Stebbing is also Clinical Director of the Surrey Bowel Cancer Screening Centre.

 Jules said: “Mr Stebbing and the other consultants have been really supportive in encouraging my training.